sdrasco/EdgeWalker/README.md

 - Measures execution time and provides performance metrics.
 - Stores ticker collections in an external `tickers.json` file for easy management and customization.

-## Recent improvements:
+## Recent improvements: (starting from most recent)
+- Hybrid Python/C++ Architecture: The hybrid branch of the code now integrates C++ for critical calculations, resulting in a 2x to 3x speed boost over the pure Python version.
+By offloading intensive operations to C++, the hybrid approach maximizes efficiency while retaining the flexibility of Python.
+Pulling option chains from all of polygon's stock tickers, and modeling all corresponding contract pairs, takes about 30 seconds on an aging desktop machine.
 - Significant speed optimization, by factor of about 1,000, by refactoring to asynchronous API calls.
-Searching all of NYSE and Nasdaq takes under a minute now.
 - HTML reports now have buttons leading to calculator utility and to downloading CSV version of data.
 - Convert all API calls to cusomized URL http get requests
 - Modular code organization: The project is now divided into multiple `/src/*.py` files, making it easier to extend and reuse components.